 10 Effective Tips to Soothe PURPLE Crying in Babies

 By now, you’re probably wondering if there’s something you can do to ease (if you can’t stop) the period of PURPLE crying in infants.
 Fortunately, there are some methods you can try in order to soothe babies suffering from this developmental phase.
-Still, it’s important to remember that not all of these tips would work out as all babies are unique in their own different ways.
+It’s important to remember that not all of these tips would work out as all babies are unique in their own different ways.

 #1.
 Try Feeding Your Baby

-One of the common reasons why your baby can’t sleep is due to the fact that he or she might be hungry.
+One of the common reasons your baby can’t sleep is due to the fact he or she might be hungry.
 In order to ease this discomfort, you should feed your little one with food appropriate to his or her age.
 Two-week-old infants should only take in breast milk while four-month-olds can start eating solid food.

 And since feeding is naturally designed to nurture a child, it can ultimately lull him to slumber.
 Furthermore, the warmth of your arms and breast can also comfort a crying newborn.